peholmst/vaadin4spring/extensions/security/README.md

 When using managed security, your Vaadin application will take care of the security integration itself.
 It will handle authentication, session management and storing and retrieving of the security context.
 Spring Security will only kick in on the backend layer, using method security.

-The [sample application](../../samples/security-sample-managed) demonstrates how managed security works in practice. **Please note that until
+The [sample application](../../samples/security-sample-managed) demonstrates how managed security works in practice.
-[bug 18206](https://dev.vaadin.com/ticket/18206) has been fixed, managed security DOES NOT WORK.** I have been using my own unofficial patched version of Vaadin Spring during development.
-As soon as an official fix is released, I will update Vaadin4Spring to work with it.

 **When to use:**

 - When you want to handle security within a single Vaadin UI and don't need to share the session with non-Vaadin web applications
 - When you don't want to configure Spring Security yourself
-- When you want to use web socket based push

 **Drawbacks:**